kreauniv/comp308/source/generators.rst

 .. admonition:: **Question**

-    Notice that the next result isn't being returned from the :rkt:`(try-aghain)`.
+    Notice that the next result isn't being returned from the :rkt:`(try-again)`.
     Why is that?
 Do you want to change that behaviour?
-If so, how wouold you?
+If so, how would you?

 .. admonition:: **Terminology**